sami-badawi/scaladl/README.md

 # Issues

-PyTorch is working well, but Tensorflow throws an exception.
+MXNet and PyTorch is working well, but Tensorflow throws an exception.

 # Libraries Etc.